lalalune/Terminator/README.md

 ### Installation

-We provide an environment file; ``environment.yml`` containing the required dependencies.
+We provide an environment file ``environment.yml`` containing the required dependencies.
 Clone the repo and run the following command in the root of this directory:
 ```
 conda env create -f environment.yml
 ```